mohamedfathi2710/nodeJsNotesProject/README.md

 Here's a breakdown of what each part does:

 ### Setting up modules and router
-inside the routes folder there is **notesRoutes.js** file u will fin a basic structure of all requests that we will need so the goal is to complete it
+inside the routes folder there is **notesRoutes.js** file u will find a basic structure of all requests that we will need so the goal is to complete it

 ## Exemples
 #### Viewing All Notes